stanford-oval/genie-cloud/doc/thingtalk-intro.md

 ## What is ThingTalk?

-ThingTalk is the programming language that ThingEngine (and by extension Almond) uses.
-It's a _declarative domain-specific language_, which means it's a language that we specifically developed for the Internet of Things (hence the name) and it does not use common constructs like for, if or lambdas, hopefully providing a higher level abstraction for connecting things.
+ThingTalk is the programming language that Almond uses.
+It's a _declarative domain-specific language_, which means it's a language that we specifically developed for the Internet of Things (hence the name) and it does not use common constructs like for, if or for statements, providing a higher level abstraction for connecting things.

 ## What can I write in ThingTalk?